magento/devdocs/src/guides/v2.3/config-guide/saas/environment.md

 ## Introduction

-When you create a Magento account, you are entitled to one MageID, which cannot be shared.
+When you create a Magento account, you are entitled to one MageID.
 The owner of the MageID can generate a Magento API key, which is necessary to unlock the SaaS services within Magento.
 Once that API key is generated, the systems integrator or development team can create and manage the SaaS environments on behalf of the license holder.
 Each MageID can have one SaaS project and within that SaaS project you can have zero or more SaaS environments depending on the type of Magento license you have:

 -  **Commerce** - One production environment; two testing environments